mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

     {{ contribution_by('abstraktor') }}

-??? question "How to you guide the user through cleaning up after deleting a referenced node?"
+??? question "How do you guide the user through cleaning up after deleting a referenced node?"

     > Given I have a concept `Ball` and I have a reference `BallRef`.
     > When I have a `Ball` node and I have `BallRef`s to it all over my model.